orijitghosh/FlyDreamR/README.md

 shiny::runApp("path/to/Shiny-FlyDreamR_1.0.0/")
 ```

 The GUI allows you to: 1.
-Upload and convert master files interactively, 2.
-Configure analysis parameters via dropdown menus, 3.
-Run both traditional and HMM analyses, 4.
-Generate and download plots, and 5.
-Export results as CSV files
+Upload and convert master files interactively.
+2. Configure analysis parameters via dropdown menus.
+3. Run both traditional and HMM analyses.
+4. Generate and download plots.
+5. Export results as CSV files

 ------------------------------------------------------------------------